B.A., International Relations, University of San Andres

 Generally, I'm interested in the study of human rights promotion and the politics of foreign aid.
 Can human rights violations be reduced or prevented by the international community?
 What are the strategies that work and which ones don't?
 What is the role of international organizations in this process?
 In order to answer these questions, I study the different tools countries use to promote human rights, and the factors that drive actors to weight-down the respect of sovereignty in favor of human rights promotion.

-Currently, my research focuses on the strategy of naming and shaming, individuals preferences for human rights promotion and the respect of sovereignty, the the relationship between border cooperation and human rights enjoyment, and the politics of compliance within the Inter-American system of human rights.
+Currently, my research focuses on the effects of state-to-state criticism, individuals preferences for human rights promotion and the respect of sovereignty, the the relationship between border cooperation and human rights enjoyment, and the politics of compliance within the Inter-American system of human rights.
 I am also interested in understanding what is being taught in the field of International Relations, with a focus in Latin America.
 Methodologically, most of my research relies, broadly, on statistical methods for causal inference, and specifically on text analysis, network analysis, and geographic information systems.

 I also run, with Florencia Montal (University Torcuato Di Tella), a lab on recommendations issued by the Inter-American Commission on Human Rights.
 Moreover, I teach the graduate Seminar Thesis at University Torcuato Di Tella and the graduate course Development Cooperation Data Analysis at National University of San Martín.

 I grew up in Posadas, a Northern city in Argentina, capital of the Misiones province.
 As one of the poorest provinces in the country, several injustices and human rights violations occur regularly in Misiones.
 This informed my interest in human rights and development cooperation.
 However, as a child, I wanted to be a diplomat.
 I got awarded a scholarship to study International Relations in Buenos Aires.
 During my college years I realized I was more interested in understanding the world and trying to make a difference by providing evidence rather than pursuing a diplomatic career.